Bhavnoor-Kaur/Navigation-system/README.md

 Select any start and end points and the plotter displays the least cpst path between the two.
 You can select multiple start and end points.

-**Note: The plotter file is not included in the repository because the executable was too large